MoIRA: Modular Instruction Routing Architecture for Multi-Task Robotics: Methods

 For LIBERO, we use the $\pi_0$-base-3.3B foundation VLA as the backbone.
-We LoRA-fine-tune three models: a spatial task expert, a goal task expert, and a generalist, jointly-trained on both tasks -- each model tuned for 30K steps using default hyperparameters.
+We create LoRA-adapters for three experts: a spatial task expert, a goal task expert, and a generalist, jointly trained on both tasks -- each model tuned for 30K steps using default hyperparameters.
 The fine-tuning stage is described in Figure \ref{fig:method_agentic_finetune_figure_4}.